 Researchers gather information on the ground in their country or area – information that in many cases could not be gathered remotely.
 These researchers are drawn from the International Campaign to Ban Landmines (ICBL) and Cluster Munition Coalition (CMC)’s campaigning coalition and from other elements of civil society, including journalists, academics, and research institutions.

-Paul Hannon (Canada), Mark Hiznay (United States), Jesús Martínez (El Salvador), Gustavo Oliveira Vieira (Brazil), Camilo Ernesto Serna Villegas (Colombia)
+Paul Hannon (Canada), Mark Hiznay (United States), Jesús Martínez (Chile, El Salvador, Nicaragua, Peru), Camilo Ernesto Serna Villegas (Colombia)

 East and South Asia & the Pacific